payscale/fables/doc/index.rst

 -----------------------------

 Our library is documented using Sphinx.
 One benefit of this approach is that it automatically pulls docstrings from your added functionality to create new documentation.
-Check the text_cleaning.py file to get an idea of the format your docstrings should follow.
+Check some of the file functions to get an idea of the format your docstrings should follow.
 Once your pull request for new functionality has been merged you can rebuild the documentation using the following steps: